-In this course students will further develop their knowledge of digital photography through Adobe Photoshop.
-In this course students will also create an online portfolio.
+Students will further develop their knowledge of digital photography through Adobe Photoshop.
+In this course students will create an online portfolio.

-SCULPTURE 2 .5 credit
+SCULPTURE 2

-Prerequisite: Intro to Art, Sculpture 1 In this course students will expand on their understanding and knowledge of additive and subtractive sculpture methods in a variety of mediums...
+Prerequisite: Intro to Art, Sculpture 1

+Students will expand on their understanding and knowledge of additive and subtractive sculpture methods in a variety of mediums..

-SCULPTURE 3 .5 credit
+SCULPTURE 3

-Prerequisite: Intro to Art, Sculpture 1 and 2 In this course students will work to further advance their sculpting abilities while working with a variety of mediums.
+Prerequisite: Intro to Art, Sculpture 1 and 2 Students will work to further advance their sculpting abilities while working with a variety of mediums.
 This class is for sculpting enthusiasts who are interested in taking their skills to the next level.